How Media Consumption Shapes Investor Behavior

 1. Daily News Time Cap

-Set 30-minute timer for financial news consumption.
-When timer expires, close all financial media for remainder of day.
+Set a 30-minute timer for financial news consumption.
+When the timer expires, close all financial media for the rest of the day.

-Implementation: Use browser extension or phone screen time tracker.
-Track weekly compliance.
+How to implement: Use a browser extension or phone screen time tracker and log weekly compliance.
 Research shows news consumption beyond 30 minutes during volatility increases anxiety without improving decision quality.

 2. 48-Hour Spotlight Stock Embargo

-Before buying any stock experiencing abnormal media attention, impose mandatory 48-hour quarantine.
+Before buying any stock experiencing abnormal media attention, impose a mandatory 48-hour quarantine.

-Implementation: Maintain watchlist of media-spotlight stocks.
-After 48 hours of cooling off, evaluate fundamental thesis independent of media narrative.
-GameStop example: 48-hour delay would have prevented buying at $400+ during peak coverage.
+How to implement: Maintain a watchlist of media-spotlight stocks.
+After 48 hours of cooling off, evaluate the fundamental thesis independent of the media narrative.
+A 48-hour delay during the GameStop frenzy would have prevented buying above $400 during peak coverage.

 3. Social Media Drawdown Blackout

-On any day when personal portfolio down >3% from peak, enforce zero tolerance for social media financial content.
+On any day your portfolio drops more than 3% from its recent peak, enforce zero tolerance for social media financial content.

-Implementation: Delete WallStreetBets, FinTwit, StockTwits apps from phone on drawdown days.
-Herd behavior amplifies during declines - removing exposure prevents emotional contagion.
+How to implement: Remove WallStreetBets, FinTwit, and StockTwits apps from your phone on drawdown days.
+Herd behavior amplifies during declines -- cutting exposure prevents emotional contagion from spreading to your portfolio decisions.

 4. News-to-Action Buffer